SamLau95/gitbook-plugin-section-numbering/README.md

-# Automatic Section Numbering in Gitbook Sidebar
+# [WIP] Automatic Section Numbering in Gitbook Sidebar

+**Note that this plugin is a work in progress and won't behave as expected.**

 This plugin will take a `SUMMARY.md` that you've already written and add section numbers in the generated Gitbook's sidebar.